 XIV.
-Additional sections may be added to address other aspects of the potential regulations deemed important to include in a summary document such as this Framework.
 Retail delivery from businesses established outside the unincorporated area of Contra Costa County

 The state may require that retail delivery businesses located outside of the unincorporated area of the County be able to make deliveries to customers within the unincorporated area without violating county regulations.
-To address this and provide clarity, staff recommends that such licensed business that are operating in compliance with state and local law and permits, be authorized to make deliveries in the unincorporated area of the County.
+To address this and provide clarity, staff recommends that such licensed business that are operating in compliance with state and local law and permits and incorporate measures to ensure deliveries are only made to those adults legally able to purchase cannabis, be authorized to make deliveries in the unincorporated area of the County.